-Different from the Serrin's super critical, an bound $\displaystyle \lim_{|x|\to0^+}\big( u(x)|x|^{N-2s}\big)<+\infty$ derived by the blowing up analysis is not sharp.
-In order to improve the upper bound, we have to use the Liouville property of fractional Poisson problem
+Unlike the Serrin's super critical case, the bound $\displaystyle \lim_{|x|\to0^+}\big( u(x)|x|^{N-2s}\big)<+\infty$ derived by the blow-up analysis is not sharp.
+In order to improve the upper bound, we use the Liouville property of the fractional Poisson problem